ngjunsiang/laymansguide-src/season8/issue101/issue101.md

 [**Previously:**](https://buttondown.email/laymansguide/archive/) Windows systems categorise data into two types: files, and settings.
-Files are stored under an appropriate subfolder in `C:\`, while other storage devices and network locations are stored elsewhere or given their own drive letters. and settings are managed through the Windows Registry, which is stored in `C:\Windows\System32\Config\` and `C:\Windows\Users\Name\`.
+Files are stored under an appropriate subfolder in `C:\`, while other storage devices and network locations are stored elsewhere or given their own drive letters.
+Settings are managed through the Windows Registry, which is stored in `C:\Windows\System32\Config\` and `C:\Windows\Users\Name\`.

 Besides general slowness, two of the most frustrating experiences we have with computers is when they crash, and when they hang.